Last Updated on

 Are you being served by change in customer loyalty programmes

 Traditionally, retail was all about service with a smile – with customers being served by friendly sales staff of the human variety.
 As technology marches forward, the online shopping experience is being increasingly staffed by bots and artificial intelligence.
 Although we’re still a little way off finding ourselves face to face with a robot assistant in a bricks and mortar store, machine learning means that customer service is changing.
 Clever use of robotics means that technology can do a number of service related jobs including answering queries, taking bookings and resolving issues – with many customers blissfully unaware of the fact that they’re not communicating with an actual person.
 As artificial intelligence moves into our homes by way of products such as Echo and Alexa, our loyalty programmes too are harnessing this time and money saving technology.

-What do points make?
+What do points make

 In the days of the Green Shield stamp, customers were delighted to be able to swap their stamps for an alarm clock or encyclopedia but, these days, they want more.
 In 2019, customers are no longer happy to settle for transactional rewards such as a discount or a free gift; they want something a little more special.
 In order to secure customer loyalty, brands are having to up their rewards game and, are expected to fork over concert tickets, invitations to VIP events, day trips and holidays.
 These days, for most brands, it’s a full time job to keep up with customer reward demands as they know that, if they don’t – their competitors will.

 Although these are a few examples of recent changes to loyalty programmes, things are likely to have changed again in as short a time as a few months.
-The relentless advance of technology means that the loyalty industry needs to become ever-more consumer focussed in order to stay in touch with customers and meet their increasing needs.
+The relentless advance of technology means that the loyalty industry needs to become ever-more consumer focused in order to stay in touch with customers and meet their increasing needs.
 With customer experience being the new buzzword for brands, retailers need to continually find new ways to keep up with customer expectations.